Mohanavadivel-git/caasworkshop/lessons/18-monitoring.md

 ### SysDig

 SysDig is a monitoring tool that will allow for basic monitoring and alerting.
 The following is a list of some features and monitoring it provides:

 - Minor application process monitoring
 - Container level monitoring
 - Pod level monitoring
 - Compilation of all events
 - Ability to create alerts on any metric and event
 - File System usage

 The tool is still in the POC stage and will be available in production in Q4.

-### Dynatrace

-Dynatrace is available in production - but not on a system wide level.
-It will be the application team's responsibility to add the Dynatrace agent to the team's Dockerfile.
-However, the additions are relatively simple add-ons to any existing Dockerfile.
-When the final implementation is decided on by the Dynatrace team, this configuration will be made public for app teams to use.

 <!--
 > NOTE: This implementation is subject to change

 #### Dockerfile Changes

 Open Dockerfile-2 located in `springboot/image` for your own reference.
 We will review the additions that you can simply add to your Dockerfiles to include a Dyntrace agent in your containers.

 ```Dockerfile
 FROM registry.redhat.io/rhscl/python-27-rhel7 AS builder